duderstadt-lab/mars-fmt/README.md

 **MARS** - **M**olecule **AR**chive **S**uite - A collection of ImageJ2 commands for single-molecule analysis.

-Experimental plugin development happens here
+Experimental FMT plugin development happens here
 ===========================================
-This repository was created as a place for the development of new plugins.
+This repository was created as a place for the development of new FMT plugins.
 This will allow for frequent updates and changes without always having to bump the version of mars-core.
 Overtime mars-core can therefore become more stable and be used more as a library rather than a place for the development of new tools.

 How to install this project in your local Fiji